National Social Life, Health, and Aging Project (NSHAP): Wave 1 (ICPSR 20541)

 Respondents were randomly assigned to one of 6 interview paths, with the path determining which modules were received during the main interview or in the leave-behind questionnaire.
 Please see the included questionnaire for an in-depth description of the individual paths, which can be found within the ICPSR Data Collection Instrument PDF.
 In cases where a particular question appeared in the interview for some and in the leave-behind for others, they have been combined into a single variable to facilitate analysis.
-For more information on study design, users should refer to the Original P.I.
+For more information on study design, users should refer to the P.I.
 Documentation in the ICPSR Codebook, as well as visit the NORC at the University of Chicago Web site.

 A complex, multistage area probability sample was used of community residing adults born between 1920 and 1947, which included an oversampling of African-Americans and Hispanics.
 The NSHAP sample is built on the foundation of the national household screening carried out by the Health and Retirement Study (HRS) in 2004.
 Through a collaborative agreement, HRS identified households for the NSHAP eligible population.
 A sample of 4,400 people was selected from the screened households.
 NSHAP made one selection per household.
 Ninety-two percent of the persons selected for the NSHAP interview were eligible.
 Researchers wishing to compute design-based variance estimates may use the variables STRATUM and CLUSTER.
 These variables were constructed from the original sampling units for the purpose of variance estimation; the former may be treated as (pseudo) strata and the latter as (pseudo) Primary Sampling Units (PSUs).
-For more information on sampling, users should refer to the Original P.I.
+For more information on sampling, users should refer to the P.I.
 Documentation in the ICPSR Codebook, as well as visit the NORC at the University of Chicago Web site.

 The weighted sample response rate was 75.5 percent for in-home interviews, including a brief self-administered questionnaire, in-home collection of a broad panel of biomeasures, as well as a leave-behind questionnaire.
 The response rate for the leave-behind questionnaire was 84 percent.

-Extent of Processing: ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
+2007-09-19 ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 - Standardized missing values.